A Volunteer for Utah's First Artificial Heart

 Showing items related by title, author, creator and subject.

-Unknown author (1982-04)The University of Navarre Medical School Clinic in Pamplona, Spain, routinely gives discharged patients a complete report of their diagnosis, treatment, and prognosis.
+Unknown creator (1982-04)The University of Navarre Medical School Clinic in Pamplona, Spain, routinely gives discharged patients a complete report of their diagnosis, treatment, and prognosis.
 The medical staff believes that these reports contribute ...